 A Misty Day on the Cornish Coast

-A photo essay by Abi Dare portraying the desolate Cornish coast on a misty winter's morning.
+A visual story by Abi Dare portraying the desolate Cornish coast on a misty winter's morning.